-Other causes of optic neuritis and neuropathy include:
+Other causes of optic neuritis include:

-- Infections such as toxoplasmosis
+Infections such as toxoplasmosis, cryptococcus, herpes simplex

-- Other viral infections
+Other viral infections

-- Leber hereditary optic neuropathy, an inherited form of vision loss that affects mostly males in their 20s or 30s
+Leber hereditary optic neuropathy, an inherited form of vision loss that affects mostly males in their 20s or 30s

-- Toxins, including alcohol and tobacco
+Toxins, including methanol, alcohol and tobacco

 A person with optic neuritis usually undergoes an MRI of the brain, to look for central nervous system lesions.

-Treatments for Optic Neuritis
+Treatments for optic neuritis

 Even more importantly, patients treated initially with IV steroids had about half the risk of developing MS in two years as patients treated with oral steroids only, or placebo.
 Of those treated with IV (followed by oral) steroids, 7.5 percent developed MS in the following two years, versus about 16 percent in the other groups.